fr-eed/multi-exchange-tact/docs/Writerside/topics/Messages.md

 * `is_expired`: `Bool` - whether the contract is expired.
 * `is_initiator`: `Bool` - whether the contract is the initiator of the trade.

-Note: offered_items and requested_items should be a map of ints starting from 0 in sorted order.
+> Note: offered_items and requested_items should be a map of ints starting from 0 in sorted order.
+>
+> {0: SwapItem, 1:SwapItem}

 ```tact
 message MultiSwapData{